 A rooster may go up the ladder if he mounts a successful campaign against the leader.
 He becomes the new chicken-in-charge!
 And the defeated roosters go down the ladder, as do weak or sickly birds.

-Roosters that are lower in the order, crow less frequently and rarely mate.
+Roosters that are lower in order, crow less frequently, and rarely mate.
 Hens have their own ‘girls’ only ladder.
 The matriarchs of the flock will be up to the top of the ladder, with less dominant birds at the bottom.
-In this system the older, stronger and more savvy hens will be at the top.
+In this system, the older, stronger, and more savvy hens will be at the top.

-Young pullets just coming to point of lay, will try to ‘move up’ the social ladder quickly.
+Young pullets just coming to the point of lay will quickly move up the social ladder.